US job openings fell in October to still-high level

 While more job openings are a benefit for those seeking work, Fed officials would like to see the number of openings fall.
 That's because fewer openings would indicate less competition between businesses to find and keep workers, reducing pressure on them to raise wages.

+Many businesses then pass on the higher labor costs to customers through price increases, fueling inflation.

-The Fed would like to slow — though not eliminate — the pace of wage gains, because higher pay can contribute to rising inflation.
+The Fed would like to slow — though not eliminate — wage gains, so it is hoping that its rate hikes will bring down the number of jobs that companies advertise.

 Fed Chair Jerome Powell is scheduled to speak about inflation and the labor market in a highly-anticipated speech Wednesday afternoon.
 Wall Street traders in particular will watch his speech closely for any signs he may give of how much further the Fed will raise interest rates.